Little Rock, Arkansas: Transportation

-Rock Region Metro, which until 2015 was named the Central Arkansas Transit Authority (CATA), provide public bus service within the city.
+Rock Region Metro, which until 2015 was named the Central Arkansas Transit Authority (CATA), provides public bus service within the city.
 As of January 2010, CATA operated 23 regular fixed routes, three express routes, as well as special events shuttle buses and paratransit service for disabled persons.
 Of the 23 fixed-route services, 16 offer daily service, six offer weekday service with limited service on Saturday, and one route runs exclusively on weekdays.
 The three express routes run on weekday mornings and afternoons.
 Since November 2004, Rock Region Metro's Metro Streetcar system (formerly the River Rail Electric Streetcar) has served downtown Little Rock and North Little Rock.
 The Streetcar is a 3.4 mi-long heritage streetcar system that runs from the North Little Rock City Hall and throughout downtown Little Rock before it crosses over to the William J. Clinton Presidential Library.
 The streetcar line has 14 stops and a fleet of five cars with a daily ridership of around 350.

 Greyhound Lines serves Dallas and Memphis, as well as intermediate points, with numerous connections to other cities and towns.
 Jefferson Lines serves Fort Smith, Kansas City, and Oklahoma City, as well as intermediate points, with numerous connections to other cities and towns.
 These carriers operate out of the North Little Rock bus station.

 Amtrak serves the city twice daily via the Texas Eagle, with northbound service to Chicago and southbound service to San Antonio, as well as numerous intermediate points.
 Through service to Los Angeles and intermediate points operates three times a week.
 The train carries coaches, a sleeping car, a dining car, and a Sightseer Lounge car.
 Reservations are required.

 Nine airlines, of which eight are passenger ones and one is a cargo one, serve many national gateway cities from Clinton National Airport.
 In 2006, airlines carried approximately 2.1 million passengers on approximately 116 daily flights to and from Little Rock.